 Melt Studio and Gallery

 Melt Studio and Gallery is managed and run by Canadian encaustic artist Susan Wallis and is the home to her encaustic working studio.
-Susan is thrilled to be in this wonderful space and looks forward to showcasing her work in the gallery space along with a selection of other talented artists and artisans.
+Wallis is joined in this space with a selection of over 25 local, Ontario and Quebec artists and artisans.

 Melt has a working encaustic studio, one large open concept gallery space, 3 smaller small project rooms, and one showroom.

 Twice monthly Nature + Art experiences are offered called PAUSE.